Kudos! to Larry Powell for his excellent, humorous rebuttal to the new President of Croplife Canada, Ted Menzies, former MP.

 Forward to 2014.
 Brad Wall now the Premier (Saskatchewan Party):

-- Grant Devine is appointed to the Board of Governors of the University
+- Grant Devine is appointed by the Wall Government to the Board of Governors of the University

 2017-07-27 Ex-premier Grant Devine appointed to University of Saskatchewan board of governors, Star Phoenix